Offirmo/offirmo-monorepo--2021-legacy/4-incubator/universal-debug-api-companion-webextension/README.md

 ```bash
 yarn dev
 ```
-Will continually rebuild the extension in `./dist`
+Will continually rebuild the extension in `./dist` + serve the UI on :8080.

-To develop and serve the react pages only (no need to reload the extension):
+This is to develop and serve the react pages directly without the need to reload the extension.

 ```bash
 yarn demo
 ```
-TODO clarify this command
+Serves a test page on :1234 which uses the Universal Debug API.

 ## TODO